shinken-solutions/shinken/doc/source/07_advancedtopics/advancedtopics-escalations.rst

 It's also interesting to see that with escalation based on time, if the notification interval is longer than the next escalation time, it's this last value that will be taken into account.

-Let take an example where your service got :
+Let take an example where your service got:

 ::